CS50: Week 4 - Memory

 - Consider the following code:

-is a pointer that contains the address of an integer n
+Notice that p is a pointer that contains the address of an integer n.

 - Modify your code as follows: